pabloivancich/microblogging-platform/README.md

 posts-service publishes post.created events when a user posts something.

-users-service publishes user.followed / user.unfollowed events when a user follows/unfollows someone.
+users-service publishes user.follow / user.unfollow events when a user follows/unfollows someone.

 timeline-service consumes these events to update timelines.